ilija-the/vendrithvault/content/Geography & Organisations/Galae.md

 Galae can be split into a number of sub-regions:
 #### The High Plateau.
 A great plateau marks a historic border between Galae and Canath, visible for miles on end all around.
-The "western capital" of Galae lies atop the [[Path of Gold]]
+The [[''western capital'']] of Galae lies here, not far from the [[Path of Gold]] - the main pass used to get through the [[Galaen Mountains]].

 #### The North Steppe.